Supreme Court Rules

 (e) When in the course of representation a lawyer is in possession of property in which two or more persons (one of whom may be the lawyer) claim interests, the lawyer shall keep the property separate until the dispute is resolved.
 The lawyer shall promptly distribute all portions of the property as to which the interests are not in dispute.
 Lawyers shall cooperate as necessary to enable distribution of funds that are not in dispute.

-Records may be maintained by electronic, photographic, or other media provided that they otherwise comply with Rules 4-1.145 to 4-1.155 and that printed copies can be produced.
+Client trust account records may be maintained by electronic, photographic, or other media provided that they otherwise comply with Rules 4-1.145 to 4-1.155 and that printed copies can be produced.
 These records shall be readily accessible to the lawyer.

 Complete records shall include at a minimum: